Dakota County Child Custody Attorney

 Helping Parents Maintain a Relationship with Their Child

-Sullivan Law Office is dedicated to helping our clients create a custody arrangement that is beneficial to their child.
+Martha Sullivan, Attorney at Law is dedicated to helping our clients create a custody arrangement that is beneficial to their child.
 We will go over the common factors of child custody with you and help you come up with a plan that is effective for all parties involved.

 “She's easy to communicate with and gets information back to you in a timely manner.”- Former Client